jsonnext/codemirror-json-schema/README.md

 ### Breaking Changes:

+- 0.7.0 - this version introduces markdown rendering in place of returning html strings, so any usage of `formatHover` and/or `formatError` configuration will be passed to `markdown-it` which doesn't handle html by default.
 - 0.5.0 - this breaking change only impacts those following the "custom usage" approach, it _does not_ effect users using the high level, "bundled" `jsonSchema()` or `json5Schema()` modes.
 See the custom usages below to learn how to use the new `stateExtensions` and `handleRefresh` exports.

 ### json4